-- (aa) Residents of Lesotho, Namibia and Swaziland do not qualify to be accorded a travel allowance in South Africa except for the following: - (1) CMA residents who travel overland to and from Namibia through Botswana qualify to be accorded the Botswana Pula equivalent of an amount not exceeding R25 000 per calendar year.
+- (aa) Residents of Lesotho, Namibia and eSwatini do not qualify to be accorded a travel allowance in South Africa except for the following: - (1) CMA residents who travel overland to and from other CMA countries through a SADC country up an amount not exceeding R25 000 per calendar year.
 This allocation does not form part of the permissible travel allowance for residents. - (2) Foreign currency may be sold to foreign diplomats, accredited foreign diplomatic staff as well as students with a valid student card from other CMA member countries while in South Africa.